intelforge/tmc/README.md

 Once the server has started, access the application through localhost:5555.
 You will need to register an user and log in in order to use the application.

 To load the database with the data from [ATT&CK](https://attack.mitre.org/) access the following path.
-Please be patiente, since this operation really takes a while:
+Please be patiente, since this operation **really takes a while**:

 ```
 localhost:5555/first-time